 4. Download a Windows Media Feature Pack installer

 - Open the Media Pack download page in your web browser.

 - Select the Media Pack edition on the drop-down menu for your Windows 10 version.

 - Click the Confirm button.

 - Select the 64-bit Download or 32-bit Download option depending on your PC’s system architecture.
-Click the FAQ link on that page if you’re not sure what to select.

 This is the right way to install the Windows Media Feature package for Windows 10 N versions 1903, 1809, 1803, and 1709.
 If you’re utilizing an older Windows 10 version, update your platform to the most recent build you can.